rkt/rkt/Documentation/hacking.md

 This will generate stage1 with embedded kernel and kvmtool to start pod in virtual machine.

+Additional build dependencies for the stage1 kvm follow.
+If building with docker, these must be added to the `apt-get install` command.

+* wget
+* xz-utils
+* patch
+* bc

 ### Alternative stage1 paths

 rkt is designed and intended to be modular, using a [staged architecture](devel/architecture.md).